 “That is yabai!”

-Maji is one of the most common words to use.
-It can be used the same way as “really” in English.
-It can be used in the middle of sentences with で(de) before the continuation of the sentence, and it doesn’t change the structure or meaning of the sentence; it only adds more emotion to it (Example 1).
-It can also be used to denote amazement at something specific, and it is hard for you to believe it (Example 2)
+Maji is one of the most commonly used words.
+It can be used in the same way as “really” in English.
+It can be used in the middle of sentences with で(de) before the continuation of the sentence, and it doesn’t change the structure or meaning of the sentence; it just adds more emotion to it (example 1).
+It can also be used to express amazement at something, and you find it hard to believe (example 2).

 (Ano Douga ha Maji de omoshiroi)